Ecstasy Addiction Treatment in Atlanta, GA

 Withdrawal Timeline of Ecstasy Addiction

-Those symptoms using occur over 1-3 phases.
+Those symptoms occur over 1-3 phases.Â

-- The cute phase can begin within 24 hours after the last dose.
-This phase can last up to a week.
+- The cute phase can begin within 24 hours after the last dose of the medication.
+This phase can last up to a week.Â

 - The sub-acute phase can last for several weeks after the acute phase.
 Anxiety, depression, fatigue, irritability, and insomnia are common.

-- The protracted phase ca span several months or years.
-While the symptoms in the sub-acute phase begin to taper off, individuals in this phase may continue to experience them ccasionally.
-Cravings may also arise.
+- The protracted phase can span several months or years.
+While the symptoms in the sub-acute phase begin to taper off, individuals in this phase may continue to experience them occasionally.
+Cravings may also arise.Â

 Why Choose Us for Ecstasy Addiction Treatment?

-At our recovery center in Atlanta, our team of highly knowledgeable professionals and licensed therapists provide individualized care at every level that is hard to match at other facilities.
+At our recovery center in Atlanta, our team of highly knowledgeable professionals and licensed therapists provides individualized care at every level that is hard to match at other facilities.Â

 You’ll also enjoy luxury vinyl plank flooring that provides a cushioned feel underfoot, dine on freshly prepared catered meals, and have access to on-site drinks and snacks.

-While staying with us, you’ll get the latest addiction treatments and natural therapies to h lp you feel better.
-Our Joint Commission Accreditation and State f Georgia licensing back our passion for assisting clients to get off the rollercoaster of ecstasy abuse.
+While staying with us, you’ll get the latest addiction treatments and natural therapies to help you feel better.
+Our Joint Commission Accreditation and State f Georgia licensing back our passion for assisting clients to get off the rollercoaster of ecstasy abuse.Â

 Our Approaches to Ecstasy Addiction Treatment

 Antidepressants are used to control the nerves that send messages throughout the body.
 They also regulate serotonin, which stabilizes mood.
 Mood stabilizers prevent manic or hypomanic episodes.
 Examples of mood stabilizers include Liithobid, Depakene, Depakote, Tegretol, Equetro, and Lamictal.
-Anti-anxiety medications such as benzodiazepines help with anxiety and improve sle p.
+Anti-anxiety medications such as benzodiazepines help with anxiety and improve sleep.
 These are used on a short-term basis.

-Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy that enables people to heal from the symptoms and emotional di tress resulting from disturbing life experiences.
-Repeated studies show that by using EMDR therapy,, people can experience the benefits of psychotherapy that once took years to make a difference.
+Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy that enables people to heal from the symptoms and emotional distress resulting from disturbing life experiences.
+Repeated studies show that by using EMDR therapy, people can experience the benefits of psychotherapy that once took years to make a difference.
 It is widely assumed that severe emotional pain requires a long time to heal.
-EMDR therapy shows that the mind can, heal from psychological trauma much as the body recovers from physical t auma.
+EMDR therapy shows that the mind can heal from psychological trauma much as the body recovers from physical trauma.Â

 Our Programs for Ecstasy Addiction Treatment

 Clients involved in PHP must attend several hours of group therapy sessions daily.
 Because this is an intensive program, the patient must have undergone a medical detox to achieve the initial stability required to benefit from therapeutic work.
-Proper detoxification can help alleviate the effects of MDMA/ecastasy.
+Proper detoxification can help alleviate the effects of MDMA/ecstasy.

 Our Intensive Outpatient Program (IOP) focuses on providing a smooth transition from a high level of care to a more calm environment.
 Southeast Addiction’s IOP program still provides the same structure and support in a more relaxed setting, allowing clients to utilize the skills they’ve learned with a sense of freedom.